Isabella d'Este: Household slaves

 Correspondence exchanged by Isabella documents the Renaissance European tendency to perceive black African slaves as exotic.
 Isabella's pursuit of a black child as a servant is extensively documented.
 On 1 May 1491 Isabella asked Giorgio Brognolo, her agent in Venice, to procure a young black girl ('una moreta') between the ages of one-and-a-half and four, and twice in early June reminded him of the request, emphasizing that the girl should be 'as black as possible'.
 Isabella's household and financial records reflect that she already had a significantly older black girl in her service when she inquired after a younger black child.
 Records also reflect that she obtained a little black girl from a Venetian orphanage.
 She opened negotiations with a Venetian patrician household for the sale of a little black boy and purchased an enslaved little black girl from her sister.

 Depiction in modern media

 The artwork The Dinner Party by Judy Chicago features a place setting for Isabella d'Este.

 Isabella d'Este was portrayed by Belgian actress Alexandra Oppo in the television show Borgia (2011–2014).

+Isabella d'Este was depicted as a vampire in the video game Vampire Therapist (2024).
+The game chronicles Isabella's life and the fate of the Gonzaga house.

+Isabella d'Este is the subject of a novel by the historian and bestselling novelist Sarah Dunant, The Marchesa, published by Whitefox in 2025, is based on her archive of letters in Mantua and includes illustrations.
+While ostensibly fiction, it is historically accurate.